When’s the last time you scrubbed your email list?

 Step 3.
 Set Up Lead Magnet Delivery

-To deliver your lead magnet, go to the Success tab.
+To deliver your lead magnet, go to the Success view.
 You’ll see the default “thanks for subscribing” message.

 Step 4.
 Create a Shareable MonsterLink

-You can use that link within your emails to popup a special campaign for the unengaged subscribers you identified above.
+You can use the link that comes up within your emails to popup a special campaign for the unengaged subscribers you identified above.